 Burnout is a syndrome which occurs due to prolonged emotional strain of dealing extensively with other human beings, particularly in helper and recipient relationships.
-Burnout is categorized as a type of stress.
+Burnout is categorised as a type of stress.
 Unlike normal workplace stress which predominately affects individuals physically, burnout affects individuals emotionally.

 The term burnout was introduced in the 1970’s, and although the word is widely known, the impact of burnout is often misunderstood.
 Burnout can be a complex and disabling condition, far more serious than feeling tired after a long week at work.
 Although any profession at any level can be affected by burnout, there is an increased need for individuals working in the counselling, nursing and teaching fields to fully understand the symptoms of burnout, and more importantly, adopt preventative measures.